 The Corporation was a capital pool company that completed its qualifying transaction in late November 2016.
-The Corporation is in the process of adopting a Compensation and Corporate Governance Charter and appointing a Compensation and Corporate Governance Committee which it expects to have completed during the fiscal year ended December 31, 2017.
+The Corporation adopted a Compensation and Corporate Governance Charter and appointed a Compensation and Corporate Governance Committee subsequent to completing its qualifying transaction.

 Option-Based Awards